 3 – iSpy Bottles or Bags

-Grab an empty plastic bottle or ziploc bag, add the sand and some little items (we love to use letter beads and mini toys).
-A fun game that can be played with over & over again!
+Grab an empty plastic bottle or Ziploc bag, and add the sand and some little items (we love to use letter beads and mini toys).
+A fun game that can be played over & over again!

 It starts with a container that you would possibly have on hand.
 You could use a plastic bin, a storage box, a cardboard box, a large bowl, etc. A sensory bin is mainly made of sensory materials like rice, beans, water beads, sand, water, and so on.
 You then add various elements like spoons, cups, little animals, etc. to create a fun play environment.